qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Blending mode` at the :guilabel:`Layer` and :guilabel:`Feature` levels:
   You can achieve special rendering effects with these tools that you may previously only know from graphics programs.
-The pixels of your overlaying and underlaying layers are mixed through the settings described in :ref:`blend-modes`.
+The pixels of your overlaying and underlying layers are mixed through the settings described in :ref:`blend-modes`.

 * Apply :ref:`paint effects <draw_effects>` on all the layer features with the :guilabel:`Draw Effects` button.